purushottam22/purushottam22.github.io/README.md

 ### About Me

-Hello, I am Purushottam Kumar, a third year computer science undergraduate student at National Institute of Technology, Durgapur.
+Hello, I am Purushottam Kumar, a third year computer science undergraduate student at [National Institute of Technology, Durgapur](https://nitdgp.ac.in/)

 I commit myself and ensure that I will make a positive contribution with full devotion to achieve organizational goals through my knowledge, skill, hard work and enthusiasm.

 ### Experience
-- **“Author Profiling in Social media based dataset using Deep learning techniques”** at IIT Patna in 14th may - 10th july 2019.
+- **“Author Profiling in Social media based dataset using Deep learning techniques”** at [IIT Patna](https://www.iitp.ac.in/) in 14th may -
+10th july 2019.

 #### Technical Skills: